RiceCrispyy/d2-prebl-explorer-info/README.md

 >
 > Install them to the same folder, keep in mind this means a manual install of the mod later down the line.
 If you are not comforable with that the just wait for release, I will have an installer.

+## Progress
+Currently almost done with the rewrite.
+Testing and some last features will follow.
+Ready in a few days.

 ## Features
 - Load into any destination / activity
 - Move around the whole map throughout any load zones